redrunnerjs/redrunner.github.io/docs/index.md

       <div class="info__block">
         <h2>Fast</h2>
         <p>
-          It is also among the fastest frameworks out there.
+          It is also one of the fastest frameworks out there.
         </p>
         <div class="stats_div">
           <header>Results for create 10,000 rows test</header>